appserver-io/appserver/doc/source/documentation.rst

     }

 We overwrite the ``createSchema()`` method of the abstract processor as we have a different entity.
 But the rest of the abstract class works for us as well.
+You may have noticed the ``@Singleton`` above the class name.
+This exhibits that the customer processor is a singleton bean.
+It means that only one instance of it is created which is necessary as there are no conflicts while persisting.
+There are also stateless and stateful beans which are for other purposes, as they either know the state between two requests of the same user or not.
 The ``persist()`` method gets the doctrine entity manager in order to persist entities.
 After successful persistence we want to display all entities in the frontend.
 We therefore implement the following method into our customer processor.

 .. code-block:: php
     :linenos: